unitystation/unitystation/Docs/PULL_REQUEST_TEMPLATE.md

 - [ ]  This PR does not include any unnecessary .meta, .prefab or .unity (scene) changes
 - [ ]  This PR does not bring up any new compile errors
 - [ ]  This PR has been tested in editor
+- [ ]  This PR has been tested on moving / rotating matrices
 - [ ]  This PR has been tested in multiplayer (with 2 clients and late joiners, if applicable)

 ### Notes: